• Skip to Content

 • Students who have not been permitted to enroll in design courses because of a low GPA may enroll in design courses after they have met the appropriate GPA, space permitting.

-• All Design Studies students are required to earn at least a C- in each required DSGN course.
+• All Design Studies students are required to earn at least a C- in each required course.

 • Any student who has earned a grade of "D" or lower in any of the DSGN courses will be notified of the problem and will be expected to repeat the course and earn a grade of C- or above prior to graduation.